Administrative Unit: Information School

 Named Options: Campus Delivered Program (M.A.); Distance Delivered Program (M.A.)

-The School of Information or “the iSchool at UW–Madison” is a professional school offering M.A. and Ph.D. degrees and an undergraduate digital studies certificate.
+The Information School or “the iSchool at UW–Madison” is a professional school offering M.A. and Ph.D. degrees and an undergraduate digital studies certificate.

-The School of Information is well known for its public-good, community engagement orientation.
-The School of Information is home to several student organizations that shepherd long-term, information-justice projects including the Jail Library Group, the Tribal Library Archives and Museums Group, and the Allied Drive Literacy Project.
+The Information School is well known for its public-good, community engagement orientation.
+The Information School is home to several student organizations that shepherd long-term, information-justice projects including the Jail Library Group, the Tribal Library Archives and Museums Group, and the Allied Drive Literacy Project.